Want to get better rankings on Google?

-If Tallyfy wanted to advertise on all the keywords they’re ranking for right now, they’d be spending over $369,000 a month.
+If they wanted to advertise on all the keywords they’re ranking for right now, they’d be spending over $369,000 a month.

-So, want to know what’s the secret sauce that we used to deliver these killer results for Tallyfy?
+So, want to know what’s the secret sauce that we used to deliver these killer results for them?

 In this SEO case study, we've put together a step-by-step breakdown of everything we did:

 But before we get into all that, let’s give you some context...

 SEO Case Study - Intro to The Client

-Tallyfy, a SaaS startup based in St. Louis, is a workflow and business process management (BPM) software.
+Our client, a US-based startup, is a workflow and business process management (BPM) software.

-When we started working together, Tallyfy was in heavy development mode.
+When we started working together, they were in heavy development mode.
 Their #1 priority was to create a killer product while focusing on user acquisition later on.

 There were a ton of high-traffic, well-converting keywords in the BPM niche…

-- Business process management - 4.400 monthly traffic
+- Business process management - 4.400 monthly organic traffic

 - Sop - 49,500 monthly organic traffic